Finding a Therapist or Counsellor: A Gentle Guide

 Exploring alternatives while you wait to start therapy can help to support your personal growth and healing.

 I’ve provided a comprehensive list of mental health and wellbeing resources here.
 This includes access to a free, online CBT programme, specialist organisations for support with issues like grief, online resources around neurodivergence and a whole load more.
-You’ll also find details of events I run, including a free weekly wellbeing walk, here.
-Do also check out the free meditation practices on my youtube channel.
+You’ll also find a load of free resources on my blog, including wellbeing practices, nature connection resources and psychological resources.

 If you’d like to work with me you can find more information and contact me here.